Irusha98/irusha98/README.md

 - 🌱 I’m currently learning **Bachelor Of Information Technology in WINTEC, New Zealand**

+- 🎯 My near future goal is become a cybersecurity professional

 - 📫 How to reach me **irushasam6@gmail.com**

 - ⚡ Fun fact **Can call me Irusha sam**